MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Winlogon-Automatic-Restart-Sign-On--ARSO-.md

 ### Credential Guard interaction

-ARSO is supported with Credential Guard enabled on devices beginning with Windows 10 version 2004.
+ARSO is supported with Credential Guard enabled on devices beginning with Windows 10, version 2004.

-## Additional resources
+## Autologon

-Autologon is a feature that has been present in Windows for several releases.
-It is a documented feature of Windows that even has tools such as Autologon for Windows [http:/technet.microsoft.com/sysinternals/bb963905.aspx](/sysinternals/downloads/autologon).
-It allows a single user of the device to sign in automatically without entering credentials.
-The credentials are configured and stored in registry as an encrypted LSA secret.
-This could be problematic for many child cases where account lockdown may occur between bed time and wake-up, particularly if the maintenance window is commonly during this time.
+Autologon is a feature in Windows that offers tools such as Autologon for Windows v3.01.
+Autologon enables a single user of the device to sign in automatically without entering credentials.
+Credentials are configured and stored in registry as an encrypted LSA secret.See [http:/technet.microsoft.com/sysinternals/bb963905.aspx] for more information.